pwang00/Cryptographic-Attacks/README.md

 8. State recovery on linear feedback shift registers (LFSRs)

 ### Miscellaneous
-1. Update this README to better reflect the significant changes that have been made to this repository since a month ago.
+1. Add docstrings to each attack to better describe their functionalities.
-2. (Maybe) Add more general purpose scripts that may prove useful for breaking some cryptographic schemes
+2. Add more general purpose scripts that may prove useful for breaking some cryptographic schemes
+3. Improve overall code quality, efficiency, and consistency

 Feel free to let me know if there are any bugs.